 According to Common Sense Advisory:

-Typical projects that require transcreation include web campaigns that don’t attract customers in other markets, ads that are based on wordplay, humor that is directly related to just one language or culture, or products and services that need to be marketed to diverse demographics within the same market.
+Typical projects that require transcreation include websites and digital campaigns targeted to other markets, ads that are based on wordplay, humor that is directly related to just one language or culture, or products and services that need to be marketed to diverse demographics within the same market.

 P&G’s websites for the Arabian Peninsula, China, and France start with the same shell, but feature different images and information on their home page.